Wrongful Death Lawyer in Massachusetts

 Who are the Beneficiaries in a Wrongful Death Claim?

-By statute, the spouse and children of a decedent are the beneficiaries.
+In Massachusetts, the spouse and children of a decedent are the beneficiaries.
 If the decedent was not married and had no children, then the parents may recover.
-If there is no spouse, children or surviving parents, the decedent’s siblings are the beneficiaries.
+If there is no spouse, children, or surviving parents, the decedent’s siblings are the beneficiaries.
 Otherwise, the next of kin is eligible.

 When Can a Wrongful Death Claim be Brought?